 As a therapeutic milieu, much of the therapeutic support at Academics West occurs in the organic interactions between staff and students.
 Of course, all our students benefit from individual and group psychotherapy.
 Academics West’s licensed mental health clinicians primarily utilize cognitive behavioral therapy (CBT) because it is the most evidence-based treatment approach to treat young people with psychological disorders.
 Additionally, Academics West is committed to training its mental health clinicians in the most up to date clinical interventions.
 Our clinicians benefit from our weekly didactic series delivered by outside specialists from all over the country.

-Therapeutic Services Integrated into Each Student’s Program:
+Support Services Integrated into Each Student’s Program:

 - Art Therapy